August 11 – 18, 2020

 Day 4 – River/Take Out Day: Morning routine.
 Today pass Pittsburg Landing, the take out for our 3 day trips.
 Enter the lower canyon, where the canyon walls appear to crowd in, rising as far as the eye can see.
 The landscape changes every minute as our perspective changes.
 Big Horn Sheep, Bald and Golden Eagles are often spotted in these tight canyons.
 Lunch will be served riverside at historic Dug Bar, our take-out point for the trip.
 Learn why the Nez Perce chose this location to cross the Snake River when fleeing the Wallowa Mountain region while soaking up the last bit of river tranquility before your departure.
 Scenic flights to the Joseph area with the region’s best bush pilot depart between 1 and 2pm if conditions are favorable.
 Otherwise, enjoy a scenic jet boat ride to Asotin, ID where the Winding Waters van will meet and deliver you back to Joseph generally by 5pm.

-Day 5 – Horseback Riding: Breakfast at the Eagles View Inn.
-Drive to the beautiful Two-Pan Trailhead up the Lostine canyon to begin your 7-mile horseback ride to the breathtaking Lakes Basin.
+Day 5 – Horseback Riding: At 7:30AM (PST), enjoy breakfast at our Boathouse.
+Depart around 8AM (PST) to the beautiful Two-Pan Trailhead up the Lostine canyon to begin your 7-mile horseback ride to the breathtaking Lakes Basin.
 Lunch will be served upon arrival in the deluxe wilderness horse camp.
-Once in camp, you will become well acquainted with Bob “”The Cook””.
-You will love his dutch oven mastery.

 Day 6/7 – Horseback Riding/Hiking: Morning Routine.
 Today affords some flexibility.
 Choose to ride the horses up to Mirror Lake and begin a hike up to the summit of Eagle Cap Mountain, go fishing, relax by the calm waters of one of the many beautiful glacially-carved lakes of the Lakes Basin or some combination of all of these things.

 Day 8 – Horseback Riding/Return to Joseph: Morning Routine.
 Take time for a morning ride or hike before departing camp by 11am.
 Ride to trailhead.
-Arrival at the boathouse by 4pm.
-We recommend spending at least one extra day in Joseph as there are many beautiful sites to see and adventures you can enjoy from town.
-If you do plan on spending an extra day, make arrangements with the Eagles View Inn or check out out website for more suggestions.
+Arrival at our Boathouse generally by 4pm.
+If possible, we recommend spending at least one extra day in Joseph as there are many beautiful sites to see and adventures you can enjoy from town.

 Included with your Trip Cost: